 RUN WILD MISSOULA STAFF

 Tony Banovich, Run Wild Missoula Executive Director

 Tony is a native of Butte, America and graduated from Butte Central High School and Montana Tech.
 He has been actively involved in distance running for 35 years as a competitive athlete, race director, club administrator, coach and event volunteer.
 Many in the Missoula area are familiar with Tony from his previous work as the start and finish line announcer for the Missoula Marathon, Run For The Luck Of It and Missoula Mile.
 He has also been the race director for the Huckleberry Run 5K in Trout Creek and the 2012 Montana Cup Cross Country event in Plains.
 From 2009 to 2014 he was a cross country and track coach for Plains High School.
 Prior to joining RWM, Tony had a 25-year career as a professional engineer and project manager with the City of Billings, Billings Clinic, and the consulting firm of Sanderson Stewart.
-Tony and his wife Erin McCarthy have a son Nick who lives in Chicago with his wife Katie and daughter Emery (with baby 2.0 on the way!).
-Their daughter Zoe is a graduate of Montana State University (please don't hold that against her) and is currently living abroad.
-Tony's favorite task at Run Wild Missoula is clipping chips at race finish lines - he loves the opportunity to interact with runners and walkers who have just completed a fun and healthy activity.
+Tony and his wife Erin McCarthy have a son Nick who lives in Phoenix with his wife Katie, daughter Emery and son Greyson.
+Their daughter Zoe is a graduate of Montana State University.
+She and her husband Nick are currently living in Billings.
+Tony's favorite day is race day - he loves the opportunity to interact with runners and walkers who have just completed a fun and healthy activity.

 Hillary Ogg, Program Coordinator